hinnurainen/heidi-aatos-challenge/README.md

 * An [openweathermap](http://openweathermap.org/) API key.

 Create an account to openweathermap.org (it's free) and create an API key.
 Create a file called `.env.development.local` in the root directory.
-Note that it may take several hours for the API key to be enabled after you have created it.
+Note that it may take several hours for the API key to be enabled after you have created it (but usually it should be enabled soon after creating it).

 with the following content (add your own api key)